datafeedr/datafeedr-api/readme.txt

 4. Account usage overview

 == Changelog ==

+= 1.2.13 - 2021/12/15 =
+* Added new `admin_notices` api.
+* Added new error notice if 1,000 or more merchants are selected.
+* Added some new helper functions related to merchants.
+* Rewrote some of the existing `admin_notices`

 = 1.2.12 - 2021/11/29 =
 * Added new `getQueryScore()` method to `DatafeedrSearchRequestBase` class.